-(In the name of religion ) Islamic State of Iraq and Syria or Islamic State of Iraq and al-Sham (ISIS) is a Salafi jihadist militant group that follows an Islamic fundamentalist, Wahhabi doctrine of Sunni Islam.
+This series focused on the civilian cost of war and those who oppose Islamic State of Iraq and al-Sham (ISIS).
+ISIS is a Salafi jihadist militant group that follows an Islamic fundamentalist, Wahhabi doctrine of Sunni Islam.

 While ISIS calls itself the real executer of Islamic rules, so many other Muslims blame them for diverging from Islamic rules and introducing a brutal Islam.
 ISIS attracted Jihadis from all around the world, even from non-Islamic countries.